April 05, 2018

 What about getting a home loan after bankruptcy—is this possible?
 You can apply for a mortgage but not necessarily right away.
 For example, Fannie Mae may require a two year or longer wait period depending on the type of bankruptcy and extenuating circumstances.

 During this time, you can take steps to build your credit.
 Don’t forget, the higher you increase your score within this time period, the better home loan you will qualify for.
 Also, save money each month to use as a down payment.
 Having a larger down payment will improve your chances of qualifying for a competitive home loan, even after having gone through bankruptcy.

-Mortgage application tip: Federal Housing Administration (FHA) insured loans are generally the easiest types of mortgage loans to qualify for.
-They are available with smaller down payments potentially as low as 3.5% and have more flexible credit score requirements.
+Mortgage application tip: Federal Housing Administration (FHA) insured loans are generally the easiest types of mortgage loans to

 Writing Your Own Financial History

 Don’t give up on your future because you had to file for bankruptcy.
 A Credit One Bank® Visa® credit card can help you start building your credit today and give you a second chance to create a bright financial future.

 Trademarks referred to above are the property of their respective trademark holders.

 Bankruptcy is a legal proceeding designed to provide individuals and businesses—although we’ll only be addressing individual bankruptcies in this article—some freedom from their debts.
 There are two main types of bankruptcies for individuals: Chapter 7 and Chapter 13.
 With a Chapter 7 bankruptcy, most all of your debts are discharged; with a Chapter 13 filing, your debts are restructured and you’re given a set amount of time, typically three to five years, to repay a portion of the debt you owe.